 Internship & Hands-on Experience

-2. Earn a Great Entry-Level Salary
+2. Earn a Great Entry-Level EEG Technologist Salary

-Like most allied health careers, the job outlook for ENDs is extremely strong.
+Like most allied health careers, the job outlook for EEGs is extremely strong.
 The Bureau of Labor Statistics predicts that, as Baby Boomers age, the demand for professionals in this field will increase even more dramatically.

 4. Work with Patients and Technology Each Day

-5. Find a Flexible Work Environment
+5. Find a Flexible Working Environment

 You can find END technologists in a variety of locations like hospitals, universities, and independent lab services.
 Sleep study technicians may find work alongside researchers in laboratories.